 If equipped with the bow shade canvas option, there are two carbon fiber poles and two receivers, located in the forward part of the bow on the gunnel.
-On the hardtop there are two fastening points for the straps on the canvas.
-The canvas is custom fit to the boat, and is attached at four points: the two poles and the hardtop fastening points.
+The canvas is custom fit to the boat, and is attached at four points: the two poles and the hardtop handrail.
 To assemble, insert the poles into the designated receivers and attach the D-rings on the canvas to the poles.
-After doing this, take the straps on the opposite end of the canvas and attach them to the hardtop.
+After doing this, take the straps on the opposite end of the canvas and loop them around the hardtop handrail and hook them back on the canvas.
 To tighten the canvas, pull on the strap to achieve the desired tension.
 The bow shade should not be used underway.
 Refer to "Maintenance of Canvas" on page 6-3 for proper care of the bow shade.